Jhappy77/Reimagine-Calgary-Transit/README.md

-# Calgary-Transit-Reborn
+# About

-Maps and resources from my proposal for an overhaul of public transit in Calgary.
+This repo contains maps and resources from my proposal for an overhaul of public transit in Calgary.

 Read more about this proposal here: https://docs.google.com/document/d/1SyxgfXDGrWfLdb-O2y3Dr1Dh2Pc6roHdbGsgMLN4z3Q/edit?usp=sharing